 You have 24 hours from when the end user’s message was sent from WhatsApp to reply to the message.
 After that, you can’t reply.

-This means that when using the WhatsApp in Zendesk Support integration:
+This means that when using the Social Messaging add-on:

-When using the integration, the starting point for the 24 hour window is when the end user sent the message from WhatsApp.
+When using the Social Messaging add-on, the starting point for the 24 hour window is when the end user sent the message from WhatsApp.
 It’s not when the message was received by Support and the ticket was created, for example.

 If the agent fails to reply within the 24 hour window, the agent can’t reply to the end user until the end user sends another message, reopening the 24 hour window.
 The 24 hour period restarts every time the end user sends a message.